sramosonsins/npstat2/README.md

     -snpfile file.snp : consider SNPs only if present in file.snp

 An important option is `-nolowfreq m`.
 This specifies how many alleles of low frequency are discarded.
-The default option is m=1, which means that alleles appearing in only 1 read will be discarded.
-Data at high coverage or high error rate would need higher values, e.g. m=2 above read depth 50, m=3 above read depth 100, etc. Use m=0 only if the SNPs have already been called by an external SNP caller and passed to the program through the option -snpfile.
+The default option is m=2, which means that alleles appearing in only 2 reads will be discarded.
+Data at low coverage would need lower values (i.e., m=1 for for read depth smaller than 10.
+High error rate would need higher values, e.g. m=100 above read depth 100, etc.
+Use m=0 only if the SNPs have already been called by an external SNP caller and passed to the program through the option -snpfile.

 ## Output